arzzen/all-exit-error-codes/README.md

   HEAD.
 This make reviewing the code so much easier, and our history more readable.

+### Formatting

+This documentation is written using standard [markdown syntax](https://help.github.com/articles/markdown-basics/).
+Please submit your changes using the same syntax.

 ## Licensing
 MIT see [LICENSE][] for the full license text.